 So, let’s make sure your business is paying your employees according to these national standards before diving into the reasons and evidential basis behind pay rises.

 Refer to the National Employment Standards

 You must ensure that you are paying all employees according to the National Employment Standards, otherwise known as NES.

-The National Employment Standards (NES) sets out 10 minimum employment entitlements that have to be provided to all employees.
+The NES set out 10 minimum employment entitlements that all employees must receive from their employment.
 These standards cannot be excluded by any other employment agreements.